MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 Custom images must meet Microsoft accessibility contrast ratios (4:5:1), and uploads must follow these parameters:

-- Admin can only upload PNG and JPEG image formats for brand image
+- PNG and JPEG image formats for brand image.
-- Admin can only upload brand image with max size of 5 MB
+- Brand images with max size of 5 MB.
-- Admin can upload brand image with following dimensions:
+- Brand images with following dimensions:
   - Minimum dimensions: 360 px X 360 px
   - Maximum dimensions: 2048 px X 2048 px
-- Admin can upload a minimum of 0 and a maximum of one image per theme from their device
+- Upload a minimum of 0 and a maximum of one image per theme from their device.

 ### Adding a custom color